Skip to Content

 9. Union Square Shopping

-Head slightly north into Chinatown, east into Financial District or south into SoMa for more shopping opportunities.
+You can also head slightly north into Chinatown, east into Financial District or south into SoMa for more shopping opportunities as they all overlap with the retail heavy Union Square.
+Here’s everything you need to know about shopping in Union Square.

 10. City Lights Bookstore